 Gradual and easy hike.

 From Camden, make a left on Union Street, drive to the end, make left on Russell Avenue, make 1st right on Mechanic Street, drive to end and park.
 You will see signs for the trail.
 This trail is an old dirt road.
 It is wide and has views of Rockport Harbor.
 I usually walk for a while sit on some rocks overlooking the harbor and then walk back.
 Very casual and easy walk.
+This trail is not plowed during the winter and is off limits to cars.
+The snow can get deep, if many do not tread it.
+Good to cross country ski.

 From Camden, take RT 1 to Beech Hill Road.
 Make a right on Beech Hill Road, Prism Gallery restaurant is the landmark on RT 1 to turn right.
 There is a sign on Beech Hill Road for parking.
 The hiking hill is a big blueberry field, so there are very little trees.
 Beech Hill has big open fields with views of the ocean.
 At the top of the hill there is a beautiful old stone tea house.
 The tea house is only open select times in spring, summer, and fall, but is wonderful to look at and look in the windows.